CartoDB/mobile-sdk/doc/developer_guide.md

 _NutiParameters_ describe additional parameters that can be used in styles and controlled in the code (from `MBVectorTileDecoder`).

-- Parameters are typed, have default values and can be used as variables within _nuti_ namespace in the style (for example, *[nuti::lang]*)
+- Parameters are typed, have default values and can be used as variables within _nuti_ namespace in the style (for example, `[nuti::lang]`)

 - Some parameters may have _ prefix in their name.
 Such variables are reserved and should not be updated directly by the application

 The following is a simple example of _NutiParameters_ section, located in the style xml file:

+% highlight xml %}
 `<NutiParameters>`
 `  <NutiParameter name="lang" type="string" value="en" />`
 `</NutiParameters>`
+{% endhighlight %}

 #### Metavariables

 Metavariables add support for dynamic variable look-up.
 Variable names may depend on other variables.
-For example, *[name_[nuti::lang]]*.
+For example, `[name_[nuti::lang]]`.

-If the value of *nuti::lang* is 'en', this metavariable expression would be equal to *[name_en]* expression.
+If the value of `nuti::lang` is 'en', this metavariable expression would be equal to *[name_en]* expression.

 #### Conditional Operator